TrampolineRTOS/trampoline/examples/cortex/armv7em/stm32f303/Nucleo-32/trace/README.md

 The trace documentation is set in one chapter in documentation/manual/main.pdf

+You may limit the TXBUFFER parameter to get some overflow errors (too much data on the serial line).
+There are some overflows with TXBUFFER = 128 bytes.

 ## How to run an example

 1 - Step into the example directory